Composer and Music Educator in London, United Kingdom

 TO LISTEN TO:

-Now out on CD, a classical ukulele commission for Donald Bousted.
+On CD & digital platforms, a classical ukulele commission for the late Donald Bousted.

 My piano duet version of a Finnish tango song.

 A live recording of Jonathan Powell playing 10.10.10 in Oxford – Jonathan has also performed it at other places including Spectrum in New York, and Columbia College in Chicago.

 A collaboration with electronic music artist Jo Johnson, Antenna Echoes.
 New LP out now on 9128.live label.

 A sonic advent calendar, Sounds for Shrinking Days.

 A short piano piece I'm playing on Bandcamp.

 A track from my old band project, Ferry Island.